Eagle Lake and West Branch Railroad: History

-Umbazooksus and Eagle Lake Railroad
+Eagle Lake and West Branch Railroad

-During the winter of 1926–27, Édouard Lacroix's Madawaska Company used log haulers to move heavy railway equipment overland from Lac-Frontière, Quebec to Churchill Depot and then over frozen Churchill Lake and Eagle Lake.
-The log haulers delivered two steam locomotives, two Plymouth gasoline-powered switchers, miles of steel rail, and sixty railroad cars for carrying pulpwood.
+During the winter of 1926–27, Édouard Lacroix's Madawaska Company used log haulers to move heavy railway equipment overland from Lac-Frontière, Quebec to Churchill Depot and then over frozen old Eastern Manufacturing’s 9-14 haul road to Eagle Lake.
+The log haulers delivered one steam locomotive, two Plymouth gasoline-powered switchers, miles of steel rail, and forty five railroad cars for carrying pulpwood.
 Each railroad car was 32 ft long with high, slatted sides to hold 12 cords of pulpwood.
 Three diesel-powered conveyors were built to lift pulpwood logs from Eagle Lake to a height of 25 ft over a distance of 225 ft.
 Each conveyor could fill a railroad car in 18 minutes.
-Lacroix completed the Umbazooksus and Eagle Lake Railroad to a pulpwood-unloading trestle at the north end of Umbazooksus Lake.
+Lacroix completed the railroad to a pulpwood-unloading trestle at the north end of Umbazooksus Lake.
 Lacroix's railroad included a 1500 ft long trestle across the north end of Chamberlain Lake.

-Great Northern Paper Company accepted Lacroix's railroad on 1 June 1927 and renamed it the Eagle Lake and West Branch Railroad.
+From June 1st 1927, the rails were laid out to bring gravel for ballasting until the railroad was brought in operation on August 1st 1927.

 Operations

-Supplies to operate the railroad arrived from the opposite direction.
-National railway system deliveries to Greenville, Maine were transported over 45 miles of road, and then across Chesuncook Lake on the side-wheel steamboat A. B. Smith.
-Great Northern Paper Company built the Chesuncook and Chamberlain Lake Railroad from the steam boat landing at the north end of Chesuncook Lake along the eastern shore of Umbazooksus Lake to the pulpwood unloading pier at the north end of Umbazooksus Lake.
-Both steam locomotives had been converted to burn oil, so drums of petroleum products to fuel the pulpwood conveyors, switchers and steam locomotives became a major freight commodity over Chesuncook Lake.